-A treadmill is a versatile piece of cardio exercise equipment.
+A treadmill is a versatile piece of cardio exercise equipment that’s become quite popular among home gym owners.
 Whether your fitness goals include weight loss, better overall cardio capacity, or marathon training, you can use a running machine to get there.

-Along with that versatility comes a range of sizes.
-Understanding treadmill dimensions is key for a number of reasons.
-For example, a 2023 study published in Frontiers in Neurology found that the size of the machine can actually affect your running gait.
+Along with that versatility comes a range of sizes, which can be both good and bad.
+It can make choosing the right treadmill feel overwhelming, but understanding treadmill dimensions is key for a number of reasons.
+For example, a 2023 study published in Frontiers in Neurology1 found that the size of the machine can actually affect your running gait.
 Also, some specs, like weight capacity and whether or not it will fit in your home, are directly tied to how big the treadmill is.

-Let’s dig into why size really does matter when it comes to these machines.
+Let’s dig into why size really does matter when it comes to these popular home fitness machines.

 Common Treadmill Dimensions

 Generally speaking, a treadmill is usually between 5 and 7 feet long and 2 to 3 feet wide.
-The height of the treadmill varies even more.
+The height of one treadmill to another can vary even more.
 Some machines, like under-desk treadmills, are just a few inches high, whereas others are 4 to 5 feet tall.

 Other factors that might affect a treadmill’s dimensions include add-ons such as handrails, tablet holders, touchscreens, water bottle holders, leveling feet, and an incline motor.